Research for solar thermal power plants, for future solar fuels and CO2-free industrial processes

-Solar researchers at DLR and their cooperation partners are testing new components and processes in various projects to make solar power plants more efficient.
-The focus is on mirror systems for directing and concentrating solar radiation, solar absorber and energy storage systems as well as on theoretical and computer-assisted analyzes and developments in the field of fluid mechanics and heat transfer.
-Depending on the development status and goal, individual components, functional groups or even a complete solar power plant system can be tested, evaluated and optimized.
+Solar researchers at DLR are testing new components and processes in Jülich to further develop solar tower power plants.
+The aim of the researchers is to reach higher temperatures and better efficiency in order to lower the electricity production costs.
+Their focus is on mirror systems for directing and concentrating solar radiation, solar absorber and energy storage systems and the effective use, as well as theoretical and computer-aided analyses and developments in the field of fluid mechanics and heat transfer.
+Depending on the development status and goal, individual components, functional groups or even a complete solar power plant system can be tested, evaluated and optimised.

-In addition, the production processes of solar fuels and the use of high-temperature solar heat for industrial processes are tested at the Jülich Solar Tower.
+In addition, the DLR Institute for Future Fuels is investigating manufacturing processes for solar fuels such as hydrogen and the use of high-temperature solar heat for industrial processes.

 In front of the two Jülich solar towers, there are more than 2,000 adjustable mirrors (heliostats) on an area of around ten hectares.
 They catch the sunlight, bundle it and direct it to the two solar towers.
 The larger of the two towers is a functioning solar tower power plant, so it can actually produce electricity.